Top 100 Best Places to Live

 A community is more than just a collection of people living in the same geographic space, of course.
 A community is a group of people working together to make that space a better place.

 Community is an investment.
-It doesn’t just happen, and it can’t be planned for by mayors or architects.
-Sure, they can create spaces and events that help foster the ties that bind us together as townsfolk, but they can’t just will community into being from on high.
-People, residents, have to make it happen.
+It doesn’t just happen.
+It helps to have spaces and events that can foster the ties that bind us together as townsfolk.
+Most of our Best Places to Live work hard on that, but they can’t just will community into being from on high.
+People and residents have to make it happen.
 That’s where social and civic capital come in.

-In this section of the Index, we used data from Esri to measure things like crime, voter participation, the amount of time people spend partaking in community activities and church membership.
-Cities with low crime and high involvement scored best.
-The average score across all the cities we measured was 49.
+In this section of the Index, we used data from Esri to measure things like crime, voter participation and the amount of time people spend partaking in community activities.
+If people are active on charitable boards, attending city meetings, engaging with politicians and joining civic clubs, that’s a good sign that the community is actively working to make itself a better place to live.
+We also looked at carbon emissions and at the share of jobs held by members of the “creative class.”
+Cities with low crime, high participation by the creative class, low carbon emissions and high involvement scored best.
+The average score across all the cities we measured was 50.

 Someone once said that in urban planning and livability discussions, all roads lead to transportation.
 And while that’s a terrible pun, it’s also true.
 Americans spend an awful lot of their time in between places.

-An increase in retirement-age Americans, high unemployment and underemployment, and the rise in telecommuting, among other factors, means that commute time is important for many but not all.
-However, everyone needs to get around even if it’s not to and from work.
+How they do so is changing.
+An increase in retirement-age Americans, economic factors like fluctuating gas prices and the rise in telecommuting, among other factors, means that commute time is important for many but not all.
+For those who do commute, it’s a huge factor in livability.
+In a very fundamental way, shorter commutes correlate to a higher degree of happiness and life satisfaction.
 We looked for places with options and affordability – two of our driving principles for the Index.

-Americans are driving fewer miles these days.
+Americans are driving fewer miles and buying fewer cars these days.
+Bike shares and public transit are on the rise.
+Areas that are more walkable are more livable, and the real estate comes with a premium.
 Therefore, the more choices available, the more likely it is that each resident can find something workable.

 We analyzed data about access to major airports, walkability, transportation costs and the percentage of the population who commute to work by some means other than driving alone.
 The last seems a good proxy for both options and adds in utilization, another of our principles.
-We also looked at the number of broadband providers in a market because Internet access is increasingly an important part of a city’s infrastructure.
-Places with shorter commutes, higher percentages of people who don't drive alone to work, more airports and broadband providers scored the highest.
-The average score across all the cities we measured was 46.
+Places with shorter commutes, higher percentages of people who don't drive alone to work, access to more airports and lower spending on transportation scored the highest.
+The average score across all the cities we measured was 48.

 Transportation affordability is especially important as these costs are eating a larger and larger share of a household budget.
-The Center for Neighborhood Technology has developed a methodology, which we use in the Index, that estimates the combined burden of housing and transportation.
-The H&T Affordability ratings demonstrate that suburban housing might seem like a bargain in terms of the amount of house you can afford, but when you include increased transportation costs, you could actually wind up spending more to live farther away.
+In recent years, a non-profit called the Center for Neighborhood Technology developed a methodology that estimates the combined burden of housing and transportation.
+The data demonstrated that suburban housing might seem like a bargain in terms of the amount of house you can afford, but when you include increased transportation costs, you could actually wind up spending more to live farther away.
+That finding was so compelling that the U.S. Department of Housing and Urban Development has now built upon the CNT framework to create its Location Affordability Index.
+We used that score in our rankings.

 We also included Walk Score data here.
 It is a well-tested measure of how walkable a neighborhood or town is, but it’s more than that.
 Research has shown that a high Walk Score correlates to higher home prices, reduced obesity and increased economic performance of the area.